jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Although these analytical capabilities are helpful, they must be complemented by a thorough understanding of hydrogen's safety implications, especially for high-pressure #glspl("swith").
 The focus on safety aspects in @chap_2_1 revealed that hydrogen's potential for ignition, explosion, and detonation depends significantly on specific air-hydrogen mixtures.
 Two factors particularly impact safety considerations: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
-Additionally, hydrogen's diffusion behavior and material compatibility emerged as another critical hurdle for safe containment.
+Moreover, hydrogen's diffusion behavior and material compatibility emerged as additional critical hurdles for safe containment.
 While metals provide superior retention compared to plastics, they face the concern of potential hydrogen embrittlement.
 The analysis in @chap_2_1 emphasized the critical importance of addressing hydrogen safety in real-world applications.
 It also underscored the value of integrating numerical simulations and experimental tests to bridge the gap between theoretical insights and practical implementation.
 This integration is essential for the experimental structural validation tests of #glspl("swith"), where precise prediction and management of hydrogen behavior are crucial for both safety and performance.